kevinfiol/mithril-starter/README.md

 A minimal [Mithril](https://mithril.js.org) starter project using [rollup](http://rollupjs.org/) for bundling, [modular-css](https://m-css.com/) for CSS modules, [basscss](https://basscss.com/) (w/ addons) for styles, and [ospec](https://github.com/MithrilJS/mithril.js/tree/next/ospec) for testing... and Mithril for [XHR, routing, reactive streams, etc.](https://mithril.js.org/api.html).

 This is a sequel to my [preact-starter](https://github.com/kevinfiol/preact-starter).
 The difference here is that we're using the great Mithril.js framework which is tried and tested and comes batteries-included with a bunch of goodies.
-I set this project up to use JSX, but you can easily remove the JSX pragma & transforms from the sucrase config in `rollup.config.js` to go the Mithril-flavored hyperscript route (my preferred method).
+This project assumes you're targeting modern browsers and thus does not include any transpilers.
+See [buble](https://github.com/rollup/plugins/tree/master/packages/buble), [sucrase](https://github.com/rollup/plugins/tree/master/packages/sucrase), or [babel](https://github.com/rollup/plugins/tree/master/packages/babel) for that.

 ## Running & Building